Is Puron R410a Being Phased Out?

 Your AC unit uses a chemical refrigerant to move heat within your home outside.
-This makes your home chilled and comfortable.
-The kind of refrigerant used in your home’s air conditioner has changed several times as time has gone by, keeping up with technological advances and environmental considerations.
+This makes your home chilly and comfortable.
+The kind of refrigerant used in your Winnipeg home’s air conditioner has changed several times as time has passed, keeping up with technological advances and environmental regards.

-All modern home air conditioners use R410a, also known as Puron.
+All modern home air conditioners in Winnipeg uses R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
-This is a result of a continued attention on reducing compounds known to impact the environment.
+This is a result of a continued concentration on reducing substances known to negatively impact the environment.

-To find out the “why” that drives cooling regulation, it’s helpful to put it into perspective.
-Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.
+To learn the “why” that drives cooling regulation, it’s helpful to put it into perspective.
+Two-thirds of the 128.5 million residences in the U.S. have air conditioning, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling functions.

-The issue in question is the refrigerant these systems have to produce the comfort we enjoy.
+The issue in question is the refrigerant these systems has to make the comfort we enjoy.

 Installed after 2010

-If your system was installed after January 1, 2010, it in all likelihood runs on R410a.
-And there’s an extended amount of time for you to prepare for the phaseout.
-So, it’s not a thing you should be bothered about now.
+If your system was installed after January 1, 2010, it in all likelihood has R410a.
+And there’s a lot of time for you to prepare for the phaseout.
+So, it’s not an issue you should be worried about immediately.

-By then, you could need to buy a new your unit anyhow, because the average life span for a cooling system is usually 15 years.
+By then, you could need to buy a new your unit anyhow, as the average life span for a cooling system is usually 15 years.

 Installed Before 2010

-Most of the time, we propose buying a new your unit as a result of the growing costs of maintaining an air conditioner with R22.
-As a bonus, you’ll be getting a better energy-efficient system.
+A lot of the time, we propose upgrading your equipment as a result of the rising costs of maintaining an air conditioner with R22.
+In addition, you’ll be getting a better energy-efficient system.

-If you’re unsure what type of refrigerant your AC runs on, you can find its panel.
+If you’re uncertain what type of refrigerant your air conditioning has, you can find its plate.
 This piece is often located on the exterior condenser.
-Or you can find it in your owner’s manual.
+Or you can check your owner’s manual.

 Older kinds of refrigerants can damage the environment and contribute to climate change.
-Here’s a glance at the history of residential air conditioner refrigerants:
+Here’s a brief look at the history of residential air conditioner refrigerants:

 - Residential air conditioners have run on R22, or Freon, for many years.
-Testing discovered it was damaging to the atmosphere and ozone, so creation permanently stopped on January 1, 2020.
+Testing determined it was damaging to the atmosphere and ozone, so manufacturing permanently halted on January 1, 2020.

 - R410a is the replacement for R22.
 It’s what you’ll discover in all new air conditioners currently.